How to Prune Hydrangeas for the Perfect Summer Blooms

 When to Prune Your Hydrangeas

 It’s good to get into the habit of pruning every year.
-You’ll need to prune different hydrangeas at different times, though.
+You’ll need to schedule pruning hydrangeas at different times, though.
 There are two main types in the Hydrangea macrophylla family: lacecap hydrangeas and mophead hydrangeas.
 We’ll also cover oakleaf hydrangeas and panicle hydrangeas.

 The blue, purple or pink hydrangeas you see in your grocery store’s florist section?
 They’re mopheads.
-You may know that these varieties change color depending on the type of soil they’re planted in.
 Mopheads don’t need heavy pruning, but a snip here and there does encourage new growth.
 Just trim off dead growth once the shrub has finished flowering.

 Oakleaf hydrangeas are another type that require old wood to flower.
 Once again, a light cut to remove dead growth once summer’s over is all you need.